narsisss/DesignPatterns/README.md

 #### How?

 It must set a configuration as preparing object and pass it to another class indirectly as it saied inject the dependecy into the class.

+### Facade

+#### Why?

+when we have a complex system, It is important to hide internal complexity behind a single interface that appears simple from the outside.

+#### How?

+Example : When we have to start a computer, all we have to do is press the start button.
+We really do not care what all things go inside the computer hardware and software.
+It is an example of Facade pattern.